Community-led projects with First Nations and health system partners

 Understanding Aamjiwnaang First Nations’s environmental health journey

-Our goal – as identified by the community’s Health Committee and supported by a CIHR Catalyst grant – was to work with CCO to consolidate these data and to describe a more complete account of environmental quality in the area, including the potential cancer risk associated with outdoor air exposures in particular.
+Our goal – as identified by the community’s Health Committee and supported by a CIHR Catalyst grant – was to work with Ontario Health to consolidate these data and to describe a more complete account of environmental quality in the area, including the potential cancer risk associated with outdoor air exposures in particular.
 The approach to this project was to integrate academic tools with Indigenous knowledge, and collaborate respectfully and effectively with the community.
-We co-developed a useful set of knowledge products to Aamjiwnaang in their efforts to better understand environmental impacts on health.
-These include a set of digital stories that use a collage of images overlaid with project results to illustrate and describe the influences and realities of environment and health in the community.
-These knowledge products are currently being finalized and will be posted as soon as they’re available.
+We co-developed a series of knowledge products with Aamjiwnaang in their efforts to better understand environmental impacts on health.
+These include both a technical report and community handout on the risk assessment findings, and a set of digital stories that use a collage of images overlaid with project results to illustrate and describe the influences and realities of environment and health in the community.
+The results of the risk assessment are published and available here.

-Supporting conversations between First Nations communities and health system partners about environmental contaminants
+Supporting conversations between Indigenous communities and health system partners about the environment and health

-Through our work on environmental quality in First Nations communities, we’ve identified an opportunity for supporting conversations between communities and health system partners about contaminants.
-In 2018-19, we’re convening partners from the First Nations Health Authority, the Indigenous Cancer Control Unit at Cancer Care Ontario, and BC Cancer to discuss what this support could look like.
+Through our work on environmental quality in First Nations communities, we’ve identified an opportunity for supporting conversations between communities and health system partners about the environment and health.
+In late 2018, we convened partners from the First Nations Health Authority, the Indigenous Cancer Care Unit at Ontario Health, and BC Cancer to discuss what this support could look like.
+The result of that meeting is an ongoing partnership seeking to establish a shared perspective, processes and principles for working together, and a knowledge translation strategy.

 Subscribe to our newsletters